LOKE/webview-payments-client/README.md

 const mockWindow = createMockWindow({
   // If you want to use this within a browser
   interactive: true,
+  // You need to pass in details for the customer linked to the mock customer,
 })
 const lokeApp = new LokeApp({ clientId: "loke-provided-client-id", window: mockWindow });
 ```